Larry MacPhee: Technology

 I suspect that, around that time, Apple was trying to figure out what to do about streaming music, and may have spun up an internal development group to explore adding music streaming capabilities to the already bloated iTunes app.
 However, by 2014, they elected to use their large cash stockpile to buy a product rather than develop one, and they purchased Beats for the astounding price of $2.6 billion.
 Well, I guess they also got the headphones.

-The regression for growth in all three services is linear, so projecting forward is easy enough unless something drastic happens.
+The regression for growth in all three services is a good fit for a linear model, so projecting forward is easy enough unless something drastic happens.
 Watch those numbers over the next year or two.
 Both Spotify and Pandora have free (with ads) options, whereas AppleMusic has a 3-month free trial, but then you have to move to the paid service.
 The "freemium" model has become established in the web services economy as a way to hook people on the basic service and later convert them to paying customers.
 All of the services are comparably priced.
 Spotify's Premium service is $9.99/month.
 AppleMusic is $9.99/month or $14.99/month for a family subscription of up to 6 people.
 Pandora Plus (ad-free, but some restrictions) is $4.99/month, and Pandora Premium is $9.99/month.

 References: